wormhole-foundation/xdapp-book/src/dapps/architecture/4_topology.md

 Ultra-light Clients are often the best option when designing an MVP for your xDapp.
 The defining feature of an Ultra-light Client is that you are able to support users from every chain in the Wormhole ecosystem while **only having smart contracts on a single chain (!!!)**.

-xDapps with this structure works by having a hub chain that all application contract logic is deployed on and entrypoints to receive and send Wormhole messages to remote chains.
-All of the Wormhole contracts deployed on other chains in the Wormhole ecosystem provide the rest of the heavy lifting to send messages across chains.
+xDapps with this structure work by having a hub chain that all application contract logic is deployed to and entrypoints which receive and send Wormhole messages to remote chains.
+The network of Wormhole contracts deployed on other chains across the ecosystem provide the rest of the heavy lifting to send messages across chains.

 You can think of the data flow across a xDapp with a Ultra-light Client as follows:

-1. End User Wallet interacts with Wormhole contracts on remote chain.
+1. The end user's wallet interacts with Wormhole contracts on remote chain.
-2. Wormhole contracts on remote chain generates VAA that is received by xDapp contract on hub chain.
+2. The Wormhole contracts on remote chain generate a VAA which is received by your xDapp contract on the hub chain.
-3. xDapp contract on hub chain performs all necessary operations.
+3. Your xDapp contract on the hub chain performs all necessary operations.
-4. xDapp contract interacts with Wormhole contracts on hub chain.
+4. Your xDapp contract interacts with Wormhole contracts on the hub chain.
-5. Wormhole contracts on hub chain generates VAA that is received by End User Wallet on remote chain.
+5. The Wormhole contracts on hub chain generate a VAA which is sent back to the end user's wallet on the remote chain.

 **_Advantages:_**